-UCR is pleased to have partnered with RTA in providing all students, faculty and staff who have a UCR R'Card access to public transportation.
+UCR is pleased to have partnered with RTA in providing all students, faculty and staff free access to public transportation.
 Several RTA routes directly service the UCR community and many Western Riverside County neighboring communities.
-Simply swipe your UCR Card in the fare box when boarding any RTA fixed-route in Riverside County and you'll ride for free.
+Register for your free mobile transit permit and simply use your phone when boarding any RTA fixed-route and you’ll ride for free.

 RTA Routes Serving UCR

 NEW SERVICE LEVELS: Due to the coronavirus pandemic, the Riverside Transit Agency has adjusted all routes and schedules.
 RTA currently offers service on 32 local fixed routes, five CommuterLink express routes, and Dial-A-Ride.
 The reduced service, which mostly reflects RTA's Sunday schedule, will remain in effect until further notice.
 In addition, the service change scheduled to begin May 10 has been canceled.
 Riverside Transit Maps and Schedules